balena-io-examples/balena-hyperpixel4-square/README.md

 That said if you let the Pi handle the display- you can just use any Python [or other language] GUI methods to display images on it.
 This can be anything from PIL running in X and using the "display()" method on an image (if memory serves) or using fullscreen pygame..."

 For our example, we'll "let the Pi handle the display" by using the balena [browser block](https://github.com/balenablocks/browser) which has its own X Window server built in.
-Using the docker-compose in this repo gives you a customizeable browser that displays on the Hyperpixel with touch screen support (assuming you make all of the settings below.)
+Using the docker-compose in this repo gives you a customizable browser that displays on the Hyperpixel with touch screen support (assuming you make all of the settings below.)

 To extend this example, you could include a web server service that runs a web application, or you could point the default page of the browser block to a publically-accessible app.
 Alternatively, you could provide your own display service (like [this](https://hub.balena.io/organizations/balenablocks/blocks/xserver)) and create your own GUI using Python, etc...